-- require each development site to demonstrate how it meets the policy criteria and development principles set out above and accords with any future masterplan related to the opportunity site; - g. the grade II listed old museum building will be conserved and its setting enhanced as part of the proposals for the policy area. - ii.
+g. the grade II listed old museum building will be conserved and its setting enhanced as part of the proposals for the policy area.

+ii.
 Within Opportunity Site (PA8.2): Baxter Avenue the Council will promote the regeneration of the site for high quality mixed tenure residential development, including sheltered and additional affordable housing.
+The tenure split and affordability of the proposed new accommodation will not preclude existing residents displaced by the redevelopment from being permanent occupiers in the new scheme.
 Any scheme should incorporate amenity open space, urban greening and sustainability measures as well as providing pedestrian access and linkages between Victoria, Baxter and Boston Avenues.

 POLICY LINKAGES - VICTORIA AVENUE

 CORE STRATEGY DPD Policies:

-Strategic Objectives : 1, 2, 3, 4, 5, 6, 7, 9, KP1, KP2, KP3, CP1, CP3, CP4, CP6, CP7, CP8
+Strategic Objectives: 1, 2, 3, 4, 5, 6, 7, KP1, KP2, KP3, CP1, CP3, CP4, CP6, CP7, CP8

-10, 11, 13, 14, 15, 18
+9, 10, 11, 13, 14 ,15, 18

 DEVELOPMENT MANAGEMENT DPD Policies: DM1, DM2, DM3, DM4, DM5, DM7, DM8,

 DM9, DM10, DM13, DM15

 SOUTHEND CENTRAL AAP Policies:

-Objectives : 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 DS2, DS3, DS4, DS5, PA1, PA9
+Objectives : 1, 2, 3, 4, 5, 6, 7, 8, 9, DS2, DS3, DS4, DS5, PA1, PA9

+10

-^{}This Policy Linkage Box provides a summary of key inter-related local policies.
+\This Policy Linkage Box provides a summary of key inter-related local policies.
 Other planning policy and guidance not listed here may also be applicable and, therefore, a full assessment should be undertaken.